 CAAS has a number of research and contract associates and maintains a pool of Assistant Archaeologists who are qualified field and laboratory technicians.
 In addition to the expertise of senior and associate staff in GIS, geoarchaeological analysis, sediments, lithic and ceramic analyses, and National Environmental Policy Act (NEPA), CAAS maintains consulting relationships with analytical specialists for X-Ray Fluorescence (XRF), pollen, macrobotanical, blood and protein residue, and faunal analyses.

-Mark G. Plew, Coordinator
+Mark G. Plew, Research Archaeologist

 Mark Plew holds a Ph.D. in anthropology from Indiana University.
 His research interests focus on the behavioral ecology of hunter-gatherers.
 He has conducted more than 150 archaeological and ethnographic projects throughout North and South America and in Australia.
 He has authored more than 300 books, monographs, journal articles, and technical reports.
 During the past 25 years he has had primary responsibility for numerous cultural resource management projects in Idaho and surrounding states.
 Dr. Plew is a Professor and Graduate Program Coordinator at Boise State University.
 Since 1986, he has served as Coordinator of the Center of Applied Archaeological Science.